Undergraduate course information

 Students in the Bachelor of Science (C10242) select a major course of study by combining a specific disciplinary core with a matching extension block and then graduate with an award specifying that major, e.g. Bachelor of Science in (name of Science major).
 Most undergraduate majors also contain 24 credit points of free electives that can be used to take subjects in a different science specialty or a different discipline altogether, such as business or information technology.

 Students can combine their science or mathematics degree with another specialisation such as business, international studies, and creative intelligence and innovation.
 Students can broaden their employment opportunities by pursuing a combined degree.

 Research-based, one-year honours degrees are also available to bachelor's pass degree graduates.

-Professional experience is also offered as an optional and additional component of the science degree courses in which students work in industry for a year and complete two subjects focused on enhancing understanding of the workplace environment and further development of their technical and generic skills.
+Professional experience or Internships are also offered as an optional component of the science degree courses in which students work in industry for further development of their technical and generic skills.

 UTS Student Centre

 telephone 1300 ask UTS (1300 275 887) or +61 2 9514 1222

 One-year, research-based honours degrees are available in all disciplines of science and mathematics at UTS.
 Honours programs provide basic training in research and introduce students to advanced areas of study in the relevant discipline.
-Graduates generally enter occupations for which an honours degree is the minimum requirement or continue with postgraduate research degrees.
-Honours programs are offered in applied chemistry, applied physics, biomedical science, biotechnology, environmental science, forensic science, mathematics, medical science and nanotechnology, medicinal chemistry, biomedical physics and science in analytics.
+Graduates generally enter occupations for which an honours degree is the minimum requirement or continue with postgraduate research or coursework degrees.
+Honours programs are offered in chemistry, physics, medical science and biotechnology, environmental sciences, forensic science, and mathematical sciences.

 Honours courses are one-year full-time or equivalent part-time courses.
 They are open to students who possess or have fulfilled all the requirements for a relevant bachelor's degree from UTS, or equivalent qualification, with at least a credit average over the final two-thirds of the undergraduate program.